martonmoro/lox-interpreter-rs/README.md

 - Proper error recovery in the parser
 - Graceful handling of runtime errors

+### Functional Programming Techniques

+The codebase demonstrates functional programming techniques in Rust, such as:

+- **Monadic Error Handling**: Using `Result` and `Option` types as monads for clean error propagation
+- **Combinators**: Utilizing functions like `map`, `unwrap_or`, and other functional combinators for more expressive code
+- **Declarative Style**: Favoring declarative over imperative code where appropriate
+- **Immutability**: Preferring immutable data structures when possible

+These approaches lead to more concise and robust code, reducing the likelihood of bugs while improving readability.

 ### Project Structure

 - `main.rs` - Program entry point, REPL and file execution logic